oatlog/oatlog/doc/report/main.typ

 == Phase ordering and peephole rewriting

-// #TODO[the first sentence here is hard to parse]
-// static list of passes, allowing repeats

 In an optimization pass architecture, the phase ordering problem is often framed as figuring out what sequence of passes result in the best performing output programs.
 For LLVM, such pass configurations are in practice hundreds of entries long with many passes being repeated many times.